Ari Norman: Personal life

 Norman cites his grandfather’s murder at the hands of the Nazis in Auschwitz as a major influence on his actions and character and continues to have a ‘holocaust’ mentality, where nothing in one's life should be taken for granted.
 "I was brought up by a father who was gravely affected by the Holocaust, because his own father was murdered at Auschwitz.
 I learned the hard way that you have to stand up and be counted, not be scared to show that you're Jewish, and be ready to fight for your independence."

-Norman was originally born Leon Norman but officially changed his name as a teenager to Ari to reflect his true Jewish heritage.
+Norman was originally born Leon Norman but officially changed his name as a teenager to Ari to reflect his Jewish heritage.
 The name Ari is the equivalent Hebrew version of Leon and means Lion.
-Politically active and a keen traveller, Norman travelled across Europe aged 16 with a friend in order to emigrate to Israel but was detained by Interpol when they got to Italy and sent back home by the British consulate because his friend had not told his parents where they were going.
-Norman volunteered during the Israeli 6 Day War of 1967 as many of his friends and family were travelling in the opposite direction back to the UK to avoid the conflict.
-In 2010, his thatched house caught fire and he was forced to watch from over the road for the next eight hours as 8 fire engines tried to put out the roof blaze.
+Politically active and a keen traveller, Norman travelled across Europe aged 16 with a friend intending to emigrate to Israel.
+However, when they reached Italy they were detained by Interpol and sent home by the British consulate, because Norman's friend had not told his parents where they were going.
+Norman volunteered during the Israeli Six-Day War of 1967 when many of his friends and family were travelling in the opposite direction back to the UK to avoid the conflict.
+In 2010, his thatched house caught fire and he was forced to watch from over the road for the next eight hours as eight fire engines tried to put out the roof blaze.